fourstacks/nova-repeatable-fields/README.md

 ]
 ```

-By default, the name of the field (used when saving the data in the database) will be generated automatically using a snake case version of the field `label`.
+By default, the `name` of the sub field (used when saving the data in the database) will be generated automatically using a snake case version of the sub field `label`.
 Alternatively you are free to override this convention and define a custom name to be used.

 ##### type